 poet Simon Rae, was also well received and her most recent piece, Dreams of Peace & Freedom, a song cycle for 3 female voices, has been performed in Nuremberg, Oxford and the Palace of Westminster and is now at the heart of

-The Human's in the Telling a commemoration project for 2020.
+The Human's in the Telling a year long commemoration project starting November 2020.

 With Tom Blackmore she founded English Cabaret to provide a platform for their work onstage in shows